FOCUS AND SCOPE

 The acceptance or rejection of articles will be decided by the editorial boards based on the review results supplied by the reviewers.
 There are no communications between authors and editors concerning the rejection decision.
 Authors whose papers are rejected will be informed with the reasons of the rejection.

 The editors reserve the right to suggest that the authors have their manuscripts proofread and edited by professional proofreaders, and to decline publication of manuscripts whose authors do not comply with the editors' suggestions.

-The publication frequency of MUJOLALI is twice a year for June and December volume.
-Every issue consisted of six articles.
+The publication frequency of MUJOLALI is twice a year for April and October volume.

 OPEN ACCESS POLICY

 This journal provides immediate open access to its content on the principle that making research freely available to the public supports a greater global exchange of knowledge.
 This journal does NOT require both processing and publishing charges.
 This journal provides open access to all of its content on the principle that making research freely available to the public supports a greater global exchange of knowledge.
 Such access is associated with increased readership and increased citation of an author's work.